ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 ### Description

-ClickHouse Keeper partially supports ZooKeeper [`reconfig`](https://zookeeper.apache.org/doc/r3.5.3-beta/zookeeperReconfig.html#sc_reconfig_modifying) command for dynamic cluster reconfiguration.
+ClickHouse Keeper partially supports ZooKeeper [`reconfig`](https://zookeeper.apache.org/doc/r3.5.3-beta/zookeeperReconfig.html#sc_reconfig_modifying) command for dynamic cluster reconfiguration if `keeper_server.enable_reconfiguration` is turned on.

+    If this setting is turned off, you may reconfigure cluster via altering replica's `raft_configuration` section manually.
+However, there are no guarantees the update will be applied -- replica will try to commit changes for `coordination_settings.configuration_change_tries_count` times and fail.

+    On the contrary, if a `reconfig` query was accepted, there is a guarantee that desired configuration will be applied.

-A znode `/keeper/config` is present, containing committed cluster configuration in the following format:
+A node `/keeper/config` is present that contains last committed cluster configuration in the following format:

 ```
-server.id = server_host:server_port:server_type:server_priority
+server.id = server_host:server_port;server_type;server_priority
 server.id2 = ...
 ...
-version=config_version
 ```

 - Each server entry is delimited by a newline.
 - `server_type` is either `participant` or `learner` ([learner](https://github.com/eBay/NuRaft/blob/master/docs/readonly_member.md) does not participate in leader elections).
 - `server_priority` is a non-negative integer telling [which nodes should be prioritised on leader elections](https://github.com/eBay/NuRaft/blob/master/docs/leader_election_priority.md).
   Priority of 0 means server will never be a leader.
-- `config_version` is the `zxid` of the last committed `reconfig` command.
-Until any reconfiguration was queried, `config_version` is TODO.

-You can use `reconfig` command to add new servers, remove existing ones, and change existing servers' priorities, examples (using `kazoo`): TODO replace with links to integration tests
+You can use `reconfig` command to add new servers, remove existing ones, and change existing servers' priorities, here are examples (using `kazoo`):

 ```
 # Add two new servers, remove two other servers